 fully.
 Click here to see the levels of savings for typical families enrolled

 in some locally available prepaid plans.
 A prepaid plan probably wont save you money if you already have

 employer-provided dental insurance coverage.
 Also, make sure your dentist

 doesnt treat you too hastily because your case pays less than a regular

 To provide their students with hands-on experience, dental schools operate

 clinics where students treat patients under the supervision of dental school

-prices at dental clinics to be significantly lower than average prices
+clinics.
+Weve found prices at dental clinics to be much lower than average

 it is likely to take longer at a dental school clinic than with a private